christian-posta/ceposta-devops-ose/Readme.md

 See [this guide for setting up a VM on OpenStack for this demo](docs/set-up-openstack-vm.md)

+# Set up of the individual pieces
+The following are the technology pieces involved with the Continuous Delivery demo.

+* Gitlab
+* Gerrit Code Review system
+* Sonatype Nexus
+* Jenkins

+    NOTE!! when installing these with Docker, as the demo is built on, make sure the respective pieces are installed in the order this guide lists them.

 ## Gitlab
 GitHub is great for hosting code, reviewing branches, reviewing commits, tracking issues, etc. But we prefer an